dmrub/volcano-k8s-examples/pytorch/README.md

 # Instructions

 1. If necessary, replace the namespace field in the yaml files with your own or delete it if you want to use your default namespace.
+You can use for this following shell command in this directory or use script `set-namespace.sh`:
+    ```sh
+    for f in *.yaml; do echo "$f"; sed -i "s/dmru01/NEW_NAMESPACE_NAME/g" "$f"; done
+    # Or
+    ./set-namespace.sh NEW_NAMESPACE_NAME
+    ```
 2. Replace the name of the PVC in the YAML files if necessary, e.g. if you want to use your own PVC.
 3. You can create a namespace either with `kubectl apply -f ns.yaml` or with `kubectl create namespace NAMESPACE_NAME`.
 4. If you do not have your own PVC, create a PVC from the file `pvc.yaml` with the command: